 - Call your State Insurance Department.
 Ask if they keep a record of complaints against insurance companies that can be shared with you.
 When deciding which Medigap policy is right for you, consider these complaints, if any. - Call your State Health Insurance Assistance Program.
-These programs can give you free help with choosing a Medigap policy. - Go to your local public library for help with: - Getting information on an insurance company's financial strength from independent rating services like The Street.com Ratings, A.M.
+These programs can give you help with choosing a Medigap policy at no cost to you. - Go to your local public library for help with: - Getting information on an insurance company's financial strength from independent rating services like weissratings.com, A.M.
 Best, and Standard & Poor's. - Looking at information about the insurance company online. - Talk to someone you trust, like a family member, your insurance agent, or a friend who has a Medigap policy from the same Medigap insurance company.